MisterOla/W3SCHOOLS-HTML-NOTES/README.md

 </form>

-*The Name Attribute for <input>
+* he Name Attribute for <input>
-*Each input field must have a name to be submitted.
+* Each input field must have a name to be submitted.
 If the value of the name attribute is omitted, the input field value will not be sent at all.

 -------
-*The HTML Form Attribute: A discussion of different attributes
+* The HTML Form Attribute: A discussion of different attributes

 The Action Attribute: defines action to be performed when form is submitted.
 Form data is usually sent to a file on  server when submit button is clicked.
 If you omit action attribute, the action is set to the current page.

-*To send form data to a file called action_page.php containing a server-side script that handles the form data:
+* To send form data to a file called action_page.php containing a server-side script that handles the form data:

  <form action="/action_page.php">
   <label for="fname">First name:</label><br>